Starry sturgeon: Uses

 The starry sturgeon is an important commercial species of fish.
 It is one of the three most important species for caviar, see Sevruga caviar, along with the Beluga sturgeon and the Ossetra sturgeon.
 Its flesh is considered an expensive delicacy in the Caspian region.
 It is used to make kabaabs, or is consumed pan fried, broiled, or smoked.
 There have been several attempts in Russia, Iran, Italy, and the United States to adapt this species for aquaculture, with varying degrees of success.

 The resilience of this species is low.
 The minimum population doubling time is 4.5 – 14 years.

+Conservation

+The species is believed to have undergone a loss of 95 percent of its population in three generations.
+Illegal fishing is a major threat to the survival of this species.